Defence Nuclear Material Transport Operations: Used reactor fuel transport by rail

-Used reactor fuel is transported by rail from Devonport (and occasionally Vulcan Naval Reactor Test Establishment, Dounreay) to British Nuclear Fuels Limited (BNFL) at Sellafield.
+Used reactor fuel is transported by rail from Devonport (and occasionally Vulcan Naval Reactor Test Establishment, Dounreay when it was operational) to British Nuclear Fuels Limited (BNFL) at Sellafield.
 The used fuel is transported in protective purpose built transport containers designed in accordance with IAEA standards and loaded onto special wagons which may be configured for rail or road use.
 The train will carry one or two containers with each loaded onto a separate wagon.

 The MoD is responsible for the consignment of used reactor fuel.
 All used fuel movements are escorted by the MDP SEG, who travel in a further two rail vehicles arranged at either end of the container transporter.
 Additional staff familiar with the load and capable of providing technical support during the journey, travel with the MDP SEG.
 The SEG communicate their position to the MDP at Wethersfield, and local police are informed in advance.
 The Fire Service would be informed by local agreement with the civil police.